top of page

 We are excited to walk with you and your family as your child prepares for the beautiful celebration of their First Reconciliation, First Holy Eucharist and Confirmation!

-Sacrament Policy: All young people desiring to receive the Sacrament of Reconciliation, First Holy Eucharist, or Confirmation must attend Catholic School or our Faith Formation Program for the year prior to the sacramental year, as well as the sacramental year itself.
+Note: All young people desiring to receive the Sacrament of Reconciliation, First Holy Eucharist, or Confirmation must attend Catholic School or our Faith Formation Program for the year prior to the sacramental year, as well as the sacramental year itself.
 During the sacramental year, candidates are also required to enroll in one of our Sacramental Preparation Programs.
 Sacramental Preparation is separate from regular Faith Formation, in accordance with the policies of the Archdiocese of Baltimore.

 2nd Grade and Up